JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 3. Whole-network concentration metrics may not improve even when reducer ones improve.

 **What the evidence suggests**
 1. Operator fixed-cost reduction was partial: only about $14.0\%$ it.
 2. Among fixed-cost reducers, a majority gained stake ($55.1\%$).
+3. Reducers are generally larger/better positioned.
-3. Combining fixed-cost and margin cuts was associated with better delegation outcomes than fixed-cost-only cuts.
+4. Combining fixed-cost and margin cuts was associated with better delegation outcomes than fixed-cost-only cuts.

 **Policy interpretation**
 1. Trade-off: lower minPoolCost can improve delegator APR while reducing operator viability.